frederic-perez/AmE-dictionary/dictionary.md

 __punt<sup>3</sup>__ _v.intr._ __1__ To execute a punt. __2__ _Informal_ To cease doing something; give up: _Let's punt on this and try something else._
 __puny__ _A puny garden snail._
 __pups__ _n_
+__puree__ _v_
 __purloin__ _v_ :three::shit: (purloined)
 __purported__ _v_ :three::shit: _The purported attack._ _JFK's purported affairs._
 __purportedly__
 __purse__ _v_ _His lips pursed._
 __purveyor__ _n_ :four::shit: _Purveyors of unhelpfully vapid self help._
 __pus__ _n_ _Pus bags_
-__pushover__ _n_ :four: A pushover is a person who's easy to fool or influence.
+__pushover__ _n_ :five: A pushover is a person who's easy to fool or influence.
 A substitute teacher who's a pushover is easily convinced that the class usually spends an hour watching music videos.
 If you're a pushover, you find it hard to deny anyone what they ask for.
 __pushpins__
+__put it on the money__
 __put on a clinic__
 __put on the back burner__ _It has put the needs of farmers on the back burner in favor of its own interests._
 __put skin__ _Put skin in the game._
+__put up__ _We're not going to put up with this anymore._
 __putbacks__
 __putdowns__
 __putt__ _Jason missed a 5-foot par putt._